JuliaDynamics/DiscreteEvents.jl/README.md

-# Simulate.jl - development
+# Simulate.jl

 A Julia package for **discrete event simulation**.
 It introduces a **clock** and allows to schedule Julia expressions and functions as **events** for later execution on the clock's time line.
 If we **run** the clock, the events are executed in the scheduled sequence.
+Julia functions can also run as **processes**, which can refer to the clock, respond to events, delay etc.

 [![](https://img.shields.io/badge/docs-stable-blue.svg)](https://pbayer.github.io/Simulate.jl/stable)
 [![](https://img.shields.io/badge/docs-dev-blue.svg)](https://pbayer.github.io/Simulate.jl/dev)